Who could ever forget Gladys Ormphby, that feisty spinster, a favorite of Dan Rowan and Dick Martin’s “Laugh-In.”

 Many remember her on Sesame Street, where from 1993 to 1999, she played Ruthie, the owner of the Finders Keepers store, and in The Adventures of Elmo in Grouchland.
 She also performed the voice of Suzie Kabloozie and her cat, Feff, in recurring Sesame Street inserts.

-The 84-year-old Buzzi, according to several articles, lives on a 600-acre cattle and horse ranch, about 60 miles outside of Dallas, Texas with her husband, Kent Perkins.
-Today, she and Kent, according to reports, are investors in a shopping center, ranch, farm, oil and gas wells, minerals, and other ventures in Texas.
+The 86-year-old Buzzi, according to several articles, lives on a 600-acre cattle and horse ranch, about 60 miles outside of Dallas, Texas with her husband, Kent Perkins.
+Today, according to reports, she and Kent are investors in a shopping center, ranch, farm, oil and gas wells, minerals, and other ventures in Texas.
 They also reportedly own a car collection, valued at $2.5 million.
 She and her husband support several charities in Texas.